 3. Avoid trapping moisture around your produce.

 Store your produce in a way that allows free flow of air around the produce.
 Hanging onion bags, or potato sacks, placing squash out on a shelf, rather than stacking it, for instance.
 The more air circulation, the longer your shelf life.
+The exception to this can be root vegetables like carrots, beets, turnips, and rutabagas.
+These are often recommended to be stored in damp sand or sawdust inside a barrel or large wooden box.
+Lightly damp sawdust can help keep these root vegetables fresh, without refrigeration.

 4. Clean the produce to prevent spoilage.